apoorva-02/Spam-Detector-GUI/README.md

 It uses Random Forest Classifier.

-EDIT:This Project Will be really effective if implemented using web browser extension.
+This Project Will be  implemented on a  web browser extension.